 Public Input Important to the Successful Restoration of Onondaga Lake

 Beginning in 2004, DEC and Honeywell held a series of public meetings to outline remediation plans.
 Public input was incorporated into the design.
 Realizing the importance of habitat restoration for lake users, Honeywell, in partnership with DEC, also created a working group with local habitat, conservation, and community organizations to gather opinions and perspectives on the Habitat Restoration Plan during its development.
 Community input also helped shape the Geddes Lakeshore and is providing a vision for the Southwest Lakeshore.

 The Onondaga Lake Visitors Center, which was designed and built by Honeywell, provides the public with access to Onondaga Lake and the significant work by hundreds of scientists, engineers, and skilled craft laborers from this region.

 In July 2012, the Onondaga Lake Conservation Corps was founded with the goal of inspiring future stewards of Onondaga Lake and its watershed through an experience-based program that offers citizens and organizations the opportunity to participate in activities that help restore and sustain the Onondaga Lake watershed and its value as an Important Bird Area.
-Conservation Corps partners include Audubon New York, Montezuma Audubon Center, Onondaga Audubon Society, Parsons, OBG, Anchor QEA, Bond Schoeneck & King, SUNY College of Environmental Science and Forestry, Habitat Gardening in Central New York, and Honeywell.
+The Onondaga Lake Conservation Corps was founded by Honeywell in partnership with Montezuma Audubon Center and Onondaga Audubon and is now an Audubon New York program.

 To keep the public informed and involved in the cleanup and lake progress, DEC established the Onondaga Lake Community Participation Working Group (CPWG), which offers opportunities for community input and ways for the public to receive information.

-The public also is able to access information through fact sheets, electronic newsletters, summaries of activities, and the DEC and Honeywell Onondaga Lake websites, which provide up-to-date information about the progress of the cleanup, community health and safety commitments, and air monitoring data.
+The public also is able to access information through fact sheets, electronic newsletters, summaries of activities, and the DEC and Honeywell Onondaga Lake websites, which provide information about the cleanup, community health and safety commitments, air monitoring data, habitat enhancements, lake water quality, and more.

 Honeywell Hometown Solutions®, Honeywell’s corporate citizenship initiative, also offers Central New Yorkers innovative programs designed to inspire the next generation of innovators and scientists.